AliceO2Group/analysis-framework/docs/tutorials/tableCombinations.md

 ```csh
 o2-analysistutorial-collision-tracks-iteration --aod-file AO2D.root
 ```
-it will stop in CTask with an error message from the internal-dpl-aod-reader saying something like `Exception caught: Couldn't get TTree "DF_xxx/O2v0index"`.
+it will stop in GroupByCollision with an error message from the internal-dpl-aod-reader saying something like `Exception caught: Couldn't get TTree "DF_xxx/O2v0index"`.
 This is because the V0s table needs to be prepared first with the task `o2-analysis-weak-decay-indices`.
 Hence first process the data with `o2-analysis-weak-decay-indices` and pipe its output to `o2-analysistutorial-collision-tracks-iteration` using

 ```csh
 o2-analysis-weak-decay-indices --aod-file AO2D.root | o2-analysistutorial-weak-decay-iteration